 Kelly Chambers qualifies as enough of a love interest in 3 that she triggers a Paramour achievement, and Shepard gets a photo of her to display in his/her quarters.
 However, she lacks any presence at all in the Citadel DLC to expand upon this.
 Nor does Shepard think of her during the ending.

-Darth Nihilus in Knights of the Old Republic II is a mysterious Humanoid Abomination who communicates exclusively in the untranslated language used by Atris' Sith Holocrons, can destroy planets using the power of the Force and was featured very prominently on the cover of the game.
+Darth Nihilus in Knights of the Old Republic II: The Sith Lords is a mysterious Humanoid Abomination who communicates exclusively in the untranslated language used by Atris' Sith Holocrons, can destroy planets using the power of the Force and was featured very prominently on the cover of the game.
 Judging from cut content he is also substantially more powerful than undead Implacable Man Darth Sion.
 However, when you confront him he's easily beaten and turns out to have been a pawn of Kreia/Darth Traya all along and he isn't even named in the game.
 He gives the impression of being Too Powerful to Live more than anything.
 The real problem with Nihilus was more tied to the cut content of the game and because much of his character is fleshed out through two characters it is entirely possible to kill instead of conversing with.
 He isn't really that easy to kill either - again, the player has to interrogate characters and read between the lines to see that the Jedi Exile was the only one Nihilus couldn't devour.

 Cheria in Tales of Graces had much much more room to develop, yet she seems almost put in there just to be the Token Love Interest.
 Kind of sad though; she's kind of a Woobie.
 Namco Bandai does seem to have realized this, as Cheria becomes more developed in Tales of Graces f.
 Still not nearly as much as she should be though.